Imjin War: Battle of Angolpo and Danghangpo

-For two days after the battle at Dangpo, Yi Ŏkki, with his fleet, joined Yi Sun-sin and Wŏn Kyun, and participated in a search for enemy vessels around Geojedo island and the mainland cost.
+For two days after the battle at Dangpo, Yi Ŏkki and his fleet joined Yi Sun-sin and Wŏn Kyun, and participated in a search for enemy vessels around Geojedo island and the mainland coast.
 The admirals then received intelligence that a group of Japanese ships, including those that escaped from the Battle of Dangpo, was anchored in the Bay of Danghangpo.
 After sending in a scout, the fleet advanced to find 26 enemy ships anchored along the shore.
 Unable to form a line in the small bay, the Korean fleet formed a circle with the turtle ship in front and bombarded the Japanese.
-Realizing that they would likely abandon their ships and flee inland, Yi Sun-sin ordered a feigned retreat to draw the Japanese forces out of the bay and into open water.
-The Japanese took the bait and followed them, and were cut off.
+Realizing that they would likely abandon their ships and flee inland, Yi Sun-sin ordered a feigned retreat to draw the Japanese forces into open water.
+The Japanese took the bait, followed them, and were cut off.
 All the Japanese ships were sunk or burned, and only a few survivors managed to swim to shore and escape.

-On 16 August 1592, Yi Sun-sin led their fleet to the harbor of Angolpo, where 42 Japanese vessels were docked, in the Battle of Angolpo.
-After a false retreat bore no response, he arranged a relay of ships to keep up a rolling bombardment.
+On 16 August 1592, Yi Sun-sin led the Korean fleet to the harbor of Angolpo, where 42 Japanese vessels were docked.
+In the ensuing Battle of Angolpo, Yi initially attempted a false retreat, but this was ineffective, so he arranged a relay of ships to keep up a rolling bombardment.
 When only a few Japanese ships were left undamaged, Yi pulled his fleet back and allowed them to escape by sea, thereby protecting the inhabitants of local villages from possible reprisals by Japanese forces stranded on land.

 Battle of Busan

-A naval engagement took place on the 1st day, 9th month of 1592.
-It was a Korean surprise attack on the fleet of Toyotomi Hideyoshi stationed at Busan.
-Over the course of the battle, Japanese forces lost 100 ships while no Korean ships were lost.
+On the 1st day, 9th month of 1592 the Koreans carried out a surprise attack on the Hideyoshi's fleet stationed at Busan.
+Japanese forces lost 100 ships while no Korean ships were lost.
 Officer Chŏng Un and six Korean soldiers, as well as countless Japanese soldiers, were killed.
-However, ultimately, the Korean fleet retreated, failing to take over Busan.
-In the contemporary official Korean history text Veritable Records of the Joseon Dynasty, it is recorded that the Korean navy failed to defeat the Japanese at Busan.
-However, in other primary historical sources, such as the official Joseon compendium (李忠武公全書) written by Joseon bureaucrats, and Yi Sun-sin's war diary Nanjung ilgi and military reports to Yi, it is recorded as a decisive Korean victory.
-Modern historians have also summarized the battle as a decisive Korean victory.
-Some Korean historians believe the Nanjung ilgi more than the Veritable Records of the Joseon Dynasty when they study the Imjin War because Yi was an eyewitness commander.
+However, ultimately, the Korean fleet retreated, failing to take Busan.
 After the battle, the Korean government promoted Yi to Samdo Sugun Tongjesa, which was the title for the commander of the Korean Navy until 1896.